 Sailwave is designed with UK English character strings.
 However, it facilitates the translation of these strings into other languages (or English variants) at run time by the use of locales.

 You can download locales from the Sailwave website download menu, or create them yourself.
+Italian Locales are included in the Installer.

 When new versions of Sailwave are released the locales can become out of date.
 When this happens Sailwave will update your locale file when you exit Sailwave for the first time after running the new version.
 Sailwave will tell you if this happens.
 New strings will be added requiring translation and obsolete string are moved to a special part of the locale for reference.
 You can delete obsolete string at any time; they are not used when translating the user interface, but they can be useful if I have just corrected a typing error or other small change.